dieselfox1/fincommerce/plugins/fincommerce/client/admin/docs/page-controller.md

 ### Registering a React-powered Page

 Registering a React-powered page is similar to connecting a PHP page, but with some key differences.
-Registering pages will automatically create WordPress menu items for them, with the appropriate hierarchy based on `parent`.
+Registering pages will automatically create finpress menu items for them, with the appropriate hierarchy based on `parent`.

 Register pages with `wc_admin_register_page()` using these parameters: